mlassak/odh-gitops/README.md

 4. **Test** thoroughly in a non-production environment
 5. **Maintain** your fork with updates and customizations
 6. **Apply** using your GitOps tool (ArgoCD, Flux, etc.) or `kubectl`

-### For Development Teams

-1. Clone the repository
-2. Apply the desired dependencies
-3. Make local modifications as needed

 ## Release Strategy